-This study develops a conceptual model to examine the mediating role of knowledge creation process in the relationship between entrepreneurial orientation and firm's marketing performance.
-The results show that entrepreneurial orientation can positively enhance firm's marketing performance; however, if we add knowledge creation process as a mediator, the directly positive relationship between entrepreneurial orientation and firm's marketing performance will attenuate.
+This study develops a conceptual model to examine the mediating role of knowledge creation process in the <relationship> between entrepreneurial orientation and firm's marketing performance.
+The results show that entrepreneurial orientation can positively enhance firm's marketing performance; however, if we add knowledge creation process as a mediator, the directly positive <relationship> between entrepreneurial orientation and firm's marketing performance.
+The results orientation and firm's marketing performance will attenuate.
 It specifically implies that entrepreneurial orientation indirectly influences firm performance by influencing knowledge creation process.
 Thus, knowledge creation process plays a mediating role through which entrepreneurial orientation benefits firm performance.